motdotla/dotenv/README.md

 </details>
 <details><summary>Command Substitution</summary><br>

-Use [dotenvx](https://github.com/dotenvx/dotenvx) to use command substitution.
+Use [dotenvx](https://github.com/dotenvx/dotenvx) for command substitution.

 Add the output of a command to one of your variables in your .env file.